Things To Say To People When Kindness Just Doesn’t Work: Practice Loving Kindness

 When a situation gets heated, taking some time apart might work to your advantage.
 This might give you some time to think clearly.
 Plus, it can be hard for people to listen if you're upset.
 If you're particularly frustrated in a conversation and the situation is escalating, it may be best to stop the discussion and find another person to mediate.

-2. Make a plan to be assertive
+3. Make a plan to be assertive while managing your mental health

 It can sometimes help to take the time to prepare for a conversation or confrontation.
 Knowing what you will say ahead of time may help you work up the nerve to say it.
 Having a plan may also allow you to be clear in your requests and make you more likely to stand your ground.
 This can be a useful practice if you find it difficult to articulate your thoughts or feelings in the moment.

-3. Make language work for you
+4. Make language work for you and be a role model in kindness

 One of the most effective yet subtle things you might do to drive a point home is to choose different words to emphasize your intent.
 Understanding the power of language can assist you in sending clear messages to the other person so that they better understand what you want.
 If you can effectively manage your emotions, it may be easier to use controlled language.
 Working regularly with a therapist may help you learn to control your emotions and express your needs clearly as you navigate day-to-day life.

-Therapy may help you become more assertive
+Therapy may help you balance loving kindness with assertiveness

 Getty/Vadym Pastukh